plhhnu/LPIDF/README.md

 ## Usage
-Install python3.* for runing this code.
+Install python3.* for running this code.
 And these packages should be satisified:
 + numpy
 + scikit-learn
 + scipy
++ GCForest

 To run the model, default 5 fold cross validation
 ```shell